CZ-NIC/deckard/doc/scenario_guide.rst

              EDNS `payload <https://tools.ietf.org/html/rfc6891#section-6.1.2>`_ size nsid         `NSID <https://tools.ietf.org/html/rfc5001>`_ presence and value all          equivalent to ``opcode qtype qname flags rcode answer authority additional``

-             - sections present in the *received* message but not explicitly defined in the *expected* entry are ignored
 ============ =========================================================================================

 .. [qmatch] *Expected* values are defined by QUESTION section in the entry.
 If the *expected* QUESTION section is empty, the conditions is ignored.
 Only values from the first (qname, qclass, qtype) tuple are checked.
 Question matching is case insensitive (except for ``qcase``).